ibalpinar/resumex/README.md

 This will be a never-ending project and will constantly grow and develop with open-source contributors.

 ### Objectives until April 2024:
+ - Get the landing page of ResumeX live.

+### Objectives until May 2024:
  - Get the MVP of ResumeX live.

 ### Objectives until March 2025: